AxiaCoin/axia-network-v2-runner/examples/k8s/README.md

 ## Cloud-based environment

 ### Github action
-If running in a cloud provided (for Ava Labs, typically AWS), then the **devops** team is responsible for setting up the required infrastructure.
+If running in a cloud provided (for Axia Systems, typically AWS), then the **devops** team is responsible for setting up the required infrastructure.

 **Devops would be deploying the `axia-operator`**.